woocommerce/woocommerce/readme.txt

 * Tweak - Use `&nbsp;` to separate asterisks in required fields to prevent awkward line breaks. #19610
 * Tweak - Load meta box input values using CRUD and edit context. #19670
 * Tweak - Scroll to notices on cart/checkout for better mobile visibility. #19699
+* Tweak - Add filter to coupon URL on "Edit order" screen. #19777
+* Tweak - Throw error if order can't be loaded on checkout. #19802
+* Tweak - Remove deprecated freegeoip service from geolocation. #19841
+* Tweak - Allow arrays of query vars in wc_get_orders and wc_get_products. #19848
 * Fix - Properly set orderby and order when calling WC_Customer_Download_Data_Store::get_downloads(). #18620
 * Fix - Set maxlength for order item meta key to avoid values disappearing if too long. #18918
 * Fix - Remove hardcoded /wp-content check for downloads. #18961